-- The buildings owned by widows, minor orphan and/or disabled persons, tax liability of which is up to Rs12,150 per annum, are exempted.
+- The buildings owned by widows, minor orphan, and/or disabled persons, the tax liability of which is up to Rs12,150 per annum, are exempted.

 - One residential house up to 1 kanal owned and occupied by a federal or provincial retired government servant is exempted.